tisnik/slides/docs/go_performance.md

 * Not strictly needed, so developers took "Python approach"
 * Does it make sense to try to estimate number of items?
 * Who knows?
-Probably just the benchark...
+Probably only the benchmark...

 ---